AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/simplified-left-navigation.md

 ## Left navigation panel replaced most tabs

-Currently, the information about an object displays in tabs under the object name in `Workfront`.
+Currently, the information about an object displays in tabs under the object name in Workfront.

 ![](assets/classic-tabs-on-projects-highlighted-350x145.png)

-In `the new Adobe Workfront experience`, this information displays under sections listed in a navigation panel to the left of the object.
+In the new Adobe Workfront experience, this information displays under sections listed in a navigation panel to the left of the object.

 ![](assets/nwe-left-navigation-350x321.png)